jasonkwh/maccha-browser-project/README.md

 We used CocoaPods to integrate our projects and third-party libraries.
 [CocoaPods](https://cocoapods.org/) is a dependency manager for Swift and Objective-C Cocoa projects.

-You have to install CocoaPods with [RubyGems](https://rubygems.org/) using the following command:
+You can install CocoaPods with [RubyGems](https://rubygems.org/) using the following command:

 ```bash
 $ sudo gem install cocoapods
 ```

-Navigate your directory by cd / mkdir commands, then use the following commands:
+Navigate to your directory by cd / mkdir commands, then use the following commands:

 ```bash
 $ git clone https://github.com/jasonkwh/quaza-browser-project